-Sea sites identified for potential tidal turbine installations are characterised by complex current conditions including high velocity magnitudes, sheared velocity profiles, turbulent flows and direction variability [1-3].
-Over that complexity, the presence of surface waves induces velocity fluctuations in the water column that affect the tidal kinetic energy resource [4,5] and cause unsteady loads on the tidal turbines.
-Indeed, numerical models such as the one presented in Perez et al. [6] find that when Horizontal Axis Tidal Turbines (HATT) operate in large wave conditions at sea, the load cycle is governed by the periodic wave-induced velocity fluctuations while the average power and thrust are barely affected by the presence of waves.
-Similarly, waves with a significant wave height (H_s) close from 3 m induced torque and drag standard deviations of the order of 0.7 times the average values for the 1 MW-rated ducted Twin Vertical Axis Tidal Turbine (2-VATT) demonstrator installed by HydroQuest at the Paimpol-Bréhat test site [7].
-Therefore, the accurate prediction of the unsteady loads on tidal turbines induced by the waves is critical for a cost effective structural design while insuring mechanical resistance to extreme events and fatigue stress.
+During the past decade, more than a dozen tidal energy converter prototypes were tested at sea [1].
+Most of those devices are made of Horizontal Axis Tidal Turbines (HATT), while a few are cross-flow turbines.
+Sea sites identified for potential tidal turbine installations are characterised by complex current conditions including high velocity magnitudes, sheared velocity profiles, turbulent flows, and directional variability [2-4].
+Over that complexity, the presence of surface waves induces velocity fluctuation in the water column that affects the tidal kinetic energy resource [5,6] and causes unsteady loads on the tidal turbines.
+Indeed, numerical models, such as the one presented in Perez et al. [7], find that when HATTs operate in large wave conditions at sea, the load cycle is governed by the periodic wave-induced velocity fluctuation while the average power and thrust are barely affected by the presence of waves.
+Similarly, waves with a significant wave height (H_s) close to 3 m induced torque and drag standard deviations of the order of 0.7 times the average values for the 1 MW-rated ducted Twin Vertical Axis Tidal Turbine (2-VATT) prototype installed by HydroQuest at the Paimpol-Bréhat test site [8].
+Therefore, the accurate prediction of the unsteady loads induced by the waves on tidal turbines is critical for a cost effective structural design while insuring mechanical resistance to extreme events and fatigue stress.

-Over the past years, numerous studies have considered the effect of waves on reduced-scale HATT in towing tanks or flumes to better understand the wave-current-turbine interaction [8] and provide reliable assessment of the unsteady loads endured by the turbine.
-Among the first, Barltrop et al. [9] found that the root bending moments of rotor blades fluctuate significantly due to the waves and Gaurier et al. [10] revealed that the average power and thrust are unaffected by the presence of waves but their standard deviations increase as a peak appears at the wave frequency in the torque and drag spectra.
-Later, Martinez et al. [11] showed that the presence of waves propagating collinearly with the current are more detrimental than oblique ones and that they induce torque and thrust standard deviation that are almost double those associated with current only.
-Ordonez-Sanchez et al. [12] analysed the performance of a HATT in the presence of both regular and irregular waves of similar characteristic heights and periods.
-They found no difference on the average power and thrust coefficients between the two wave cases but smaller fluctuation amplitudes with irregular waves than with regular ones.
-In addition, Martinez et al. [13] observed a phase difference between the surface elevation and the thrust signals indicating that the turbine senses the waves before they reach the rotor plane.
-Such phase differences were also observed earlier regarding the forces exerted by surface waves on piles and were explained by the added mass force, which is proportional to the accelerative force exerted on the mass of water displaced by the pile [14].
-Lately, Draycott et al. [15] offered a new insight into the nature of wave loading on a HATT revealing the rotational sampling of wave-induced velocities, that oscillate at the frequency f{η} , by the blades rotating at the frequency f{ω} .
-As a result, they observed high frequency loading pattern on the blades with dominant frequencies at $mf{\omega} \pm kf{\eta}$ (where m and k are any integers) whose magnitude decrease with m and k.
+Numerous studies have considered the effect of waves on reduced-scale HATT in towing tanks or flumes to better understand the wave-current-turbine interaction [9] and provide a reliable assessment of the unsteady loads endured by the turbine.
+Among the first, Barltrop et al. [10] found that the root bending moments of rotor blades fluctuate significantly due to the waves.
+Gaurier et al. [11] revealed that the average power and thrust are unaffected by the presence of waves but their standard deviations increase as a peak appears at the wave frequency in the torque and drag spectra.
+Later, Martinez et al. [12] showed that the presence of waves propagating collinearly with the current are more detrimental than oblique ones and that they induce torque and thrust standard deviation that are almost double those associated with current only.
+Ordonez-Sanchez et al. [13] analysed the performance of a HATT in the presence of both regular and irregular waves of similar characteristic heights and periods.
+They found no difference in the average power and thrust coefficients between the two wave cases but smaller fluctuation amplitudes with irregular waves rather than with regular ones.
+In addition, Martinez et al. [14] observed a phase difference between the surface elevation and the thrust signals indicating that the turbine senses the waves before they reach the rotor plane.
+Such phase differences were also observed earlier regarding the forces exerted by surface waves on piles and were explained by the added mass force, which is proportional to the accelerative force exerted on the mass of water displaced by the pile [15].
+Lately, Draycott et al. [16] offered a new insight into the nature of wave loading on a HATT revealing the rotational sampling of wave-induced velocities, that oscillate at the frequency f{η} , by the blades rotating at the frequency f{ω} .
+As a result, they observed a high frequency loading pattern on the blades with dominant frequencies at $mf{\omega} \pm kf{\eta}$ of which the magnitude decreases with the integers m and k.